ShwetaMalabade/ADHD-Anchor/README.md

 ## What's next for Anchor
 We want to add Google Calendar integration so Anchor knows when your deadlines are and adjusts how hard it nudges you.
 We are building a mood check-in at the start of each session so Smiski adapts its tone to how you are actually feeling that day.
 A parent and coach dashboard is on the roadmap for younger users so they can share session summaries with someone who supports them without any privacy concerns.
 The bigger vision is a focus layer that learns your personal drift patterns over time and gets ahead of them before they even happen.

+## License
+This project was originally built at YHack (March 28-29, 2025) by Antara Thapliyal, Shweta Malabade, Dharm Patel and Devanshu Licensed under the MIT License.
+See LICENSE for details.